GaloisInc/VERSE-OpenSUT/README.md

 * `models` folder contains SysML and other models of OpenSUT
 * `src` folder contains other, *non-application code* such as scripts for spinning up QEMU instances, pKVM virtual machines, test infrastructure etc.

-The majority of the code is in C with CN annotations, with some code (such as the [autopilot](#autopilot)) being in C++.
+The majority of the code is written in C and will have properties written in [CN](https://github.com/GaloisInc/VERSE-Toolchain?tab=readme-ov-file#cn).

 ## Proofs

-> Artifacts from applying formal methods tools (fully automated or semi-automated) to verify properties of the SUT, including both complete and incomplete verification.
-This should include the information needed to replicate the verification or to check its mathematical validity.

 OpenSUT uses [CN](https://github.com/GaloisInc/VERSE-Toolchain?tab=readme-ov-file#cn) for testing and verification of the application C code.
 The results of the testing and verification runs (such as logs, counterexamples and other artifacts) are attached to each CI run, and re-generated when OpenSUT is executed locally.
 Thus a OpenSUT user can easily reproduce out verification results.